Evidence from Tanzania

 It is useful to track assets where rural populations are becoming more wealthy.
 Prosperity dynamics are visible in changing asset portfolios.
 But note these cautions.
 First, where people are getting poorer then assets are a poor indicator of stress.
 Rural people sell them reluctantly.
 Second, growth in assets does not mean that rural Tanzanians are ‘really’ wealthy.
 Poverty, and prosperity, are multi-dimensional.
 Saving for assets is hard, as our interviewees explained: ‘tumebana matumizi’ – we tightened our belts.

 And neither consumption nor assets are not necessarily good proxies for morbidity, mortality, education, gender relations and so on.
 Assets provide an important complication in our understanding of change in rural societies.
 Where poverty in terms of consumption persists, or grows (see Jason Hickel) then this is no less real for any accompanying growth in assets.

-Nonetheless asset data to allow us to look at Tanzanian rural economies afresh.
+Nonetheless asset data allows us to look at Tanzanian rural economies afresh.
 Commonly-used statistics are likely to underestimate these farmers’ contributions to national change and local development.
 We need to look at assets to see how smallholders create wealth, and the forms of consumption that their activities allow.